Dual-use quantum hardware for quantum resource generation and energy storage: Derivation of the superconducting LC resonator quantum battery model

-Following the arguments in~\cite{Andolina2025}, we reproduce here the derivation of the quantum battery model in Eq.~\ref{eq:battery} using two-coupled superconducting LC resonators with inductance $L_i$ and capacitance $C_i$ where $i \in \{1,2\}$.
+The model above can be obtained by considering two-coupled superconducting LC resonators with inductance $L_i$ and capacitance $C_i$ where $i \in \{1,2\}$.
 These resonators can be expressed as bosonic modes annihilated by mode operators $a,b$ respectively.
 The mode frequencies are $\omega_i = 1/\sqrt{L_i C_i}$.
 We consider them to be coupled by a Josephson junction.
-Their model Hamiltonian is given by
+The Hamiltonian that models this system is given by

-Here $\phi_1 = \lambda_1 (a + a^\dagger)$ and $\phi_2 = \lambda_2 (b + b^\dagger)$ are bosonic mode quadratures, corresponding to the quantized flux degree of freedom.
+Here $\hat\phi_1 = \lambda_1 (\hat a + \hat a^\dagger)$ and $\hat \phi_2 = \lambda_2 (\hat b + \hat b^\dagger)$ are bosonic mode quadratures, corresponding to the quantized flux degree of freedom.
 The coupling $E_J$ can be tuned by an external flux in the Josephson junction and $\lambda_i = 2e^2 \sqrt{L_i/C_i}$ where $e$ is the elementary electric charge.
 When $\lambda_i \ll 1$, we can expand the cosine term in Eq.~\ref{eq:twotransmon} as

 We can choose $\omega_1 = n\omega_0$ and $\omega_2 = \omega_0$.
 The coupling term can create and destroy excitations in the two bosonic modes.
-When $\lambda_i E_J \ll \omega_i$, only resonant terms in the expansion of cosine in Eq.~\ref{eq:cosine} are important for dynamics.
+When $\lambda_i E_J \ll \omega_i$, only resonant terms in the expansion of the cosine in Eq.~\ref{eq:cosine} are important for dynamics.
 These resonant terms are those that commute with $\omega_1 a^\dagger a + \omega_2 b^\dagger b$.
 They correspond to creation of one excitation in the $a$ mode while destroying $n$ excitations in the $b$ mode and vice-versa.
-The leading order term satisfying these conditions comes from the term proportional to $\phi_1 \phi_2^{n}$ from the expansion in Eq.~\ref{eq:cosine}, corresponding to $k=1$ and $m = (n+1)/2$.
+The leading order term satisfying these conditions comes from the term proportional to $\hat \phi_1 \hat\phi_2^{n}$ from the expansion in Eq.~\ref{eq:cosine}, corresponding to $k=1$ and $m = (n+1)/2$.
 Retaining only this leading order term, the model Hamiltonian becomes